doviedob/CardioAR3D/3D_Slicer_extension/README.md

 ## License

-This project is licensed under the [insert your chosen license here, e.g., MIT License] - see the LICENSE.md file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE.md file for details.

 ## Acknowledgments